A link to reset your password has been sent to your email

 This listing has one of the 10 most popular offers available in the website

-Come to The Old Vicarage and enjoy various horse riding activities such as trail riding, beach rides, and carriage driving.
-They also specialise in individual and group family "learn to ride" packages, confidence building, novice riders, complete beginners, natural horsemanship, family bonding holidays, and Western riding.
-The Old Vicarage offers top-class instruction and facilities and this riding holiday is tailored to the individual.
-Riders will enjoy many miles of rural bridleways, country riding / driving, as well as coastal and beach riding which offers swimming with horses!
+Join The Old Vicarage and enjoy various riding activities such as trail riding, beach rides, and carriage driving.
+The Old Vicarage also specialises in individual and group family "learn to ride" packages, confidence building, novice riders, complete beginners, natural horsemanship, family bonding holidays, and Western riding.
+The Old Vicarage offers top-class instruction and facilities while tailoring it to the individual.
+Riders will enjoy many miles of rural bridleways, country riding/driving, as well as coastal and beach riding.!
 This is a unique equine experience; the ultimate horse riding holiday in beautiful Cornwall.

 The Old Vicarage's holidays and activities are customized to your own requirements.
 They have a variety of activities including: